adaumax/movie_explorer_native/instruction.md

 - Create a modern UI using **CSS Grid** and **Flexbox**.
 - Implement **dark/light mode** toggle.

+#### C. jQuery
+- Enhance interactivity with jQuery for DOM manipulation.
+- Example: Use jQuery for **search bar interactivity**, like dynamically appending results or toggling UI elements.

 ---

 ### 4. **Backend Requirements**